skai-org/skyOS/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are greatly appreciated.
+This project is currently in its early stages, and your early contributions are highly valued :).

+### How to Contribute

-If you have suggestions for adding or removing projects, feel free to open an issue to discuss it, or directly create a pull request after you edit the README.md file with necessary changes.
+If you have suggestions for adding or removing projects, feel free to open an issue to discuss it, or directly create a pull request.
-Please make sure you check your spelling and grammar.
-Create individual PR for each suggestion.